jess-olena/solar-bess-financial-model/README.md

 # solar-bess-financial-model
 This is a Financial Feasibility Model for 1 MW Solar + 4-Hour BESS for Western New York (NYISO Zone A).
-It includes NREL ATB CAPEX/OPEX, PVWatts generation, hourly NYISO prices, BESS arbitrage, and full DCF analysis.
-Developed as a final term project for MGF 637 Financial Modeling under Dr. Scott Laing.
+It includes data ingestion of 2024 hourly NYISO Zone A prices, PVWatts solar generation model, BESS arbitrage model, and full DCF analysis using NREL 2024 ATB CAPEX/OPEX benchmarks.
+Developed as a final term project for Fall 2025 MGF 637 Financial Modeling under Dr. Scott Laing at the University at Buffalo.

 # Western NY Solar + 4-Hour BESS Financial Feasibility Model
 ### Python-based economic analysis using NREL ATB 2024 + NYISO 2024 market data